 ForestrySA uses a weeds database as a planning tool to manage weeds.
 In 2008, ForestrySA received Caring for our Country program funds aimed at addressing Weeds of National Significance in high priority reserves and threatened habitats.
-Mapping of all weeds in these areas was undertaking with treatment actions (cut and swab and/or spot spraying) concentrated at Swamp Gum woodland sites containing threatened flora.
+Mapping of all weeds in these areas was undertaken with treatment actions (cut and swab and/or spot spraying) concentrated at Swamp Gum woodland sites containing threatened flora.
 Buffering weed control was also initiated in adjacent pine plantations for Bridal Creeper and Boneseed.
 All field data was entered into the weeds database which was especially developed for this project and continues to be in operation today.
-The database captures weed species, area, infestation level, control method used, contractor, and date of works, and also prompts when follow up control events should occur.
+The database captures weed species, area, infestation level, control method used, contractor, and date of works, as well as prompts for follow up control events.

 Carefully planned and executed weed control over several years at Hacket Hill and Wandillo NFRs has resulted in a near eradication of blackberry at these sites.
 The initial stage of the program involved mapping to determine the full extent of the weed infestation, and to assist in determining the best plan of action.
 Skilled contractors then undertook spraying, with follow up treatment occurring over the following years.
 This careful and thorough approach has resulted in the removal of a serious threat to the conservation values at these sites of high biodiversity.
+Successful blackberry and bushcare programs have been undertaken throughout the Mt Gambier and Mt Burr Forests in a triangular area from Mt McIntyre to Honan and across to Grundy Lane